davidliberal0/davidliberal0/README.md

 I am a Computer Science student with a passion in full-stack development.
 I spend a majority of my free time working on personal projects and learning new technologies.

-* 🌍  I'm based in Virginia Beach, Va.
+* 🌍  I'm based in Orlando, FL
 * ✉️  You can contact me at [dliberal1022@gmail.com](mailto:dliberal1022@gmail.com)
 * 🧠  I'm learning Python, React, TypeScript
 * 🤝  I'm open to collaborating on PokeExpert (a modern and minimal online pokedex)